 The problems with the drugs flooding in the community and many of the former job employers closing their factories helped the streets of Frisco to start a new era within the San Francisco ghetto.

 As the years went by, the San Francisco black population declined as employment opportunities went away and gentrification displaced people from areas like Fillmore and Hunters Point.

-With the high expense of living in the city, together with gentrification, today’s black communities have been taken over by other races that is making the majority of the San Francisco black population to reside in the city’s housing projects.
+With the high expense of living in the city, together with gentrification, today’s San Francisco black community has been taken over by other races that is making the majority of the San Francisco black population to reside in the city’s housing projects.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.